Portland Mayor Teargassed At Protest Against Federal Crackdown - UrduPoint

 Portland Mayor Teargassed At Protest Against Federal Crackdown

-AFP footage showed Democratic mayor Ted Wheeler wearing goggles and a facemask and being led away from a crowd amid clouds of gas and fireworks exploding nearby.
+AFP footage showed Democratic mayor Ted Wheeler wearing goggles and a facemask and being led away from a crowd as clouds of gas and fireworks exploded nearby.

-"This is an egregious overreaction on the part of the federal officers," Wheeler told the New York Times.

 The city's police department said protestors had thrown flares and incendiary devices into the federal courthouse, causing small fires in the compound.